What is Pilates?

 The Pilates method is Joseph Pilates’ life’s work.
 It is a unique set of exercises that aims to develop muscles uniformly, decompress joints, increase circulation, and connect the mind and body.
 He designed his various pieces of equipment to enhance these effects, and to support the body in varying degrees – from highly supported to facilitate movement, to very little support to challenge it.

 Who benefits from Pilates?

-The goal of the pilates method is to optimize movement – who couldn’t benefit from that?
-The one-on-one sessions at Mountain Life Pilates provide a unique environment where sessions are tailored to what you need.
+The goal of the pilates method is to optimize movement – who can’t benefit from that?
+The one-on-one sessions at Mountain Life Pilates provide a unique environment where sessions are tailored to what you need to address movement dysfunctions and facilitate rehabilitation.
 As such, it is safe, and can be beneficial, for those with the following:

 - Acute or chronic injury (see below for more information)